haitaoneu/PN2OWLDemo/README.md

 #Package
 java.awt, javax.swing package and OWL API package.

-#Document and file introduction
+#Documents and files introduction
 ###1.
 The file PN2OWL.
 The file PN2OWL is a java project which includes all source codes of the tool.
+The package explorer is as follows:

 ###2. main-interface.png.
 The figure shows the main interface of PN2OWL when it is running.
 ###3. owlapi-distribution-3.4.3-bin.jar.